jhall12/k8s-on-raspbian/GUIDE.md

 ```
 Docker PS
 ```
-Once you have the contaner id of the API server run the following to kill off the first container which will allow the build to proceed
+Once you have the contaner id of the API server run the following to kill off the first container which will allow the build to proceed.
+What will happen is after the first API server is killed off a new one will be spun up and work correctly.

 ```
 Docker kill <containerid>